 To get started, the following are required.

-To upgrade to it from a lower firmware, see this guide.
+To upgrade from a lower firmware, see this guide.

-An FPKG (Fake PKG) of Persona 5 Royal (JP).
+An FPKG (Fake PKG) of Persona 5 Royal.
 Sorry, you’ll have to find this yourself.

 An External USB Flash Storage Device.
 This could be a hard drive, flash drive etc. for storing and transferring dumped data from PS4.

-To run fake packages, you need to be running HEN, which is a framework that allows unsigned code to boot on the PS4.
+To run fake packages, you need to be running HEN, which is a “homebrew enabler” that allows unsigned code to boot on the PS4.
 You can think of it like Henkaku on the Vita.
-This relies on a webkit exploit (a bug in the PS4’s browser) which has been patched after 6.72.
-Since 6.72 also has a kernel exploit, the web exploit allows you to use homebrew apps that can decrypt and play unsigned copies of games– including fake update patches, which is what we will use to mod the game.
+This relies on a webkit exploit (a bug in the PS4’s browser) which has been patched after 7.02.
+Since 7.02, 6.72 and 5.05 also have kernel exploits, the web exploit can escalate user permissions– allows you to use homebrew apps that can decrypt and play unsigned copies of games, including fake update patches, which is what we will use to mod the game.

 There are a couple ways of exploiting the firmware– set a custom DNS to point your internet traffic to the exploit page, or host it yourself over the local network.
 Either one is very easy: